thepower/power-docs/docs/build-and-start-a-node/02-ssl-certs-for-node.md

-# How to obtain an SSL certificate for a node
+# How to obtain an SSL certificate for a node?

 If you need an SSL certificate for your node, follow the steps below: